Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

-We consider a bornological coarse space $(X,\cC,\cB)$ with an additional compatible uniform structure $\cT^{u} $, a big family $\cY=(Y_{i})_{i\in I} $, and with a uniform decomposition $Y,Z$.
+We consider a bornological coarse space $(X,\cC,\cB)$ with an additional compatible uniform structure $\cT $, big family $\cY=(Y_{i})_{i\in I} $, and uniform decomposition $Y,Z$.
 We let $X_{h}$ denote the associated bornological coarse space with the hybrid structure.
-Furthermore, $Y_{h}$\footnote{This should not be confused with the notation $Y_{i}$ for the members of the big family $\cY$.} and $Z_{h}$ denote the subsets $Y$ and $Z$ equipped with the bornological coarse structure induced from $X_{h}$, which by Lemma \ref{folrje099045u45z4} coincides with the hybrid structure defined by the induced uniform structures and big families on these subsets.
+Moreover, we let $Y_{h}$\footnote{This should not be confused with the notation $Y_{i}$ for the members of the big family $\cY$.} and $Z_{h}$ denote the subsets $Y$ and $Z$ equipped with the bornological coarse structure induced from $X_{h}$.
+By Lemma~\ref{folrje099045u45z4} this induced structure coincides with the hybrid structure defined by the induced uniform structures and big families on these subsets.